 Full disclosure dictates that I tell you that I did not actually test these tethers on the water – these opinions are based solely on taking a close look at the products and speaking with the manufacturers.

-The two Wichard tethers we offer are both ORC approved.
+The two Wichard tethers we offer are both ORC compliant.
 They make a straight 2 meter long snap shackle to clip tether that has elastic in the webbing that reduces it”s length when loose to 1 meter..
 They also offer a 3 clip version with a snap shackle and webbing that spits to one elastic piece and one straight piece with clips on both.

 You can recognize [the overload indicator] from the shrink tubing around the indicator.
 It works by the following: a shock load or static load exceeding that of 500lbs (a EN standard) the load-indicating stitching releases and exposes a small sown flag.
 The tether has not broken nor have the shackles.
 It only means that the load of this indicator stitching has at one time or another, at least for a moment, been exceeded.
 For some history, I and no one here at Wichard, Inc. has ever had a tether’s indicator exceeded this limit.

 The Wichard tethers have locking clips for the boat end connection – basically you have to squeeze the back of the clip together with the front before it will open – it”s part of the natural motion of opening the clip so it”s no harder to do than without the lock.
 This prevents it from accidentally detaching itself by twisting it”s attachment point and is a key safety feature to have on a tether.